 - If you leave our plan, you will still be in the Medicare and Medicaid programs as long as you are eligible.

 - You have the right to get your Medicare benefits through:

-- A different Medicare-Medicaid plan
+- o a different Medicare-Medicaid plan

-- Original Medicare
+- o original Medicare

-- A Medicare Advantage plan
+- o a Medicare Advantage plan

 - You can get your Medicare Part D prescription drug benefits from:

-- A different Medicare-Medicaid plan
+- o a different Medicare-Medicaid plan

-- A prescription drug plan
+- o a prescription drug plan

-- A Medicare Advantage plan
+- a Medicare Advantage plan

 - Refer to Chapter 10 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan.

 - You can get your Medicaid benefits through:

-- A different Medicare-Medicaid plan
+- o a different Medicare-Medicaid plan

-- Medicaid fee-for-service or a Medicaid Managed Long-Term Services and Supports (MLTSS) health plan
+- Medicaid fee-for-service or a Medicaid Managed Long-Term Services and Supports (MLTSS) health plan]

-NOTE: If you are getting long-term care or home and community-based waiver services, you must either stay with our plan or choose another plan to get your long-term supports and services.
+NOTE:If you are getting long-term care or home and community-based waiver services, you must either stay with our plan or choose another plan to get your long-term supports and services.